PoojaKuniyal/FasterRCNN-ObjectDetection/README.md

 * Deploy API to **Render / GCP Cloud Run / AWS Lambda**.
 * Integrate **CI/CD** with GitHub Actions for automated training & deployment.

----

-Would you like me to also include **sample screenshots** (TensorBoard graph, SwaggerUI, bounding box output) in the README so it looks even more professional on GitHub?